 Reflecting back on my story, I sometimes wonder how I got to where I am now.
 Writing this.
 I lived a life many kids in this country dream of.
 I was an aspiring junior hockey player out of Saskatchewan with the dream of one day playing pro hockey.
 I enjoyed a successful junior and college hockey career.
 I finished college.
 Secured a well-paid career.
 So, what went wrong?

 The best part of moving away at that time was my hockey skills improved tremendously within a short period of time since I was playing with older guys.
-The downside to that, was I developed a lack of confidence and apathy.
+The downside to that, was I developed a lack of confidence.
 I was only 15, thrown into a world of 18- and 19-year-olds.
 I wasn’t physically developed enough to compete for ice time.